Rdx1017/IDL-COLORTABLE/README.md

 # IDL-COLORTABLE

-I have confused the pro 'loadct' cannot work in a right way for some days until i saw this help doc.
+I have confused the pro 'loadct' cannot work in a right way for some days until i saw this doc.

 When the case ---DEVICE, DECOMPOSED=0